tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 This gives us a way to parse expressions of the form “1+2+3+4+5” by parsing “1” initially, using `p` then repeatedly parsing something of the form “+2”, where `op` would parse the “+” and the `p` would then parse the “2”.
 These are combined using our `Plus` constructor to be of form `Plus 1 2`, this will then recursively apply the `p` and `op` parser over the rest of the string: “+3+4+5”.

-But, can we re-write this using a fold?
+But, can we rewrite this using a fold?

 ```haskell
 chain :: Parser a -> Parser (a -> a -> a) -> Parser a